zuplo/docs/blog/2022-04-25-jwt-vs-api-key-authentication/index.md

 ## About Zuplo

-Zuplo is the Programmable API Gateway.
-With Zuplo you can quickly secure your API with API Keys, add rate limiting, get developer documentation and more in minutes.
-And because you can write code that runs on the Gateway - you can customize Zuplo for any possible business case you face.
-[Give Zuplo a try](https://portal.zuplo.com)
+Zuplo is a serverless API Gateway, designed for developers.
+With Zuplo you can quickly secure your API with API Keys, add rate limiting, get developer documentation, and more in record time.
+[Try Zuplo Free](https://zuplo.link/3j0N6UK)